 We now turn to our estimation results.
 The results are obtained by ZINB estimation and all specifications include country and year fixed effects.
 In most of the paper, we focus on new MS acquisitions, where the acquirer did not hold an initial stake in the target.
-In an online Appendix we also consider increases of already existing MS in rivals and show our results remain very similar.
+In the online Appendix we also consider increases of already existing MS in rivals and show our results remain very similar (Tables E1 and E2).